Cuscuta: Description

-Cuscuta can be identified by its thin stems appearing leafless, with the leaves reduced to minute scales.
+Cuscuta can be identified by its thin stems of 1-3 mm in diameter appearing leafless, with the leaves reduced to minute scales.
 In these respects it closely resembles the similarly parasitic, but unrelated genus, Cassytha.
 From mid-summer to early autumn, the vines can produce small fruit that take the same color as the vine, and are approximately the size of a common pea.
 It has very low levels of chlorophyll; some species such as Cuscuta reflexa can photosynthesize slightly, while others such as C. europaea are entirely dependent on the host plants for nutrition.